Euthanasia and physician-assisted suicide refer to a deliberate action taken with the intention of ending a life to relieve persistent pain.

 Opinions appear to be growing in favor of euthanasia and assisted suicide.

-Overall, 65 percent of respondents voted against physician-assisted suicide.
+Overall, 65% of respondents voted against physician-assisted suicide.
 In 11 of the 74 countries, the vote was mostly for.

-In the U.S., where 1,712 respondents represented 49 states, 67 percent voted against.
+In the U.S., where 1,712 respondents represented 49 states, 67% voted against it.
 In 18 states, the majority were for physician-assisted suicide.
 These 18 did not include Washington or Oregon.

-In 2017, a Gallup poll indicated that 73 percent of respondents were in favor of euthanasia in the U.S., and 67 percent were in favor of doctor-assisted suicide.
+In 2017, a Gallup poll indicated that 73% of respondents were in favor of euthanasia in the U.S., and 67% were in favor of doctor-assisted suicide.

-Among weekly churchgoers, Gallup found that 55 percent were in favor of a doctor ending the life of a patient who is terminally ill, compared with 87 percent of those who do not regularly attend church.
+Among weekly churchgoers, Gallup found that 55% were in favor of allowing a doctor to end the life of a patient who is terminally ill, compared with 87% of those who do not regularly attend church.

 It is also a political issue.
-Gallup’s 2017 poll found that almost 9 out of 10 liberals are in favor, compared with 79 percent of moderates and 60 percent of conservatives.
+Gallup’s 2017 poll found that almost 9 out of 10 liberals are in favor, compared with 79% of moderates and 60% of conservatives.

 How many people die each year?

-In countries where euthanasia or assisted suicide are legal, they are responsible for a total of between
+In countries where euthanasia or assisted suicide are legal, they are responsible for between